Midhun052/json-javascript-table/README.md

 * **User can configure number of results to be shown**

 > Important:
-> User needs to create a mapping library array between the JSON data and column header to be shown.
+> User needs to create a mapping  array between the JSON data and column header to be shown.
 Please follows as shown in the example.

 > syntax: